Air France scraps flights but says strike wilting

 Air France-KLM, Europe's largest airline when measured by revenue, was formed by the merger in 2004 of Air France and Dutch carrier KLM.
 The industrial action concerns only the French side of the operation.

-Another major world airline, Australia's Qantas Airways (QAN.AX), grounded its entire fleet Saturday and Sunday in a bitter labour dispute but started to resume operations on Monday.
-[ID:nL4E7LV0CQ]
+Another major world airline, Australia's Qantas Airways (QAN.AX), grounded its entire fleet on Saturday and Sunday in a bitter labour dispute but started to resume operations on Monday.

-(Reporting by Chine Labbe; Writing by Brian Love Editing by Maria Golovnina)